 There are two kinds of documentation in KDE.

-Context help explains individual GUI items on the screen, see Aaron Seigo's guide on this.
+Context help explains individual GUI items on the screen.
 The remainder of this page focuses on help documents (application manuals), which include screenshots and explain an application's features and overview.

 There are many ways to get in touch with the team: